 - They reduce autoimmune responses throughout the body.

 As we age, and especially when we have chronic health conditions like inflammation, leaky gut syndrome, and chronic or debilitating stress, the body’s production of digestive enzymes can decrease to the point that it slows the gut’s ability to digest food.
 This causes constipation, gastrointestinal stress, bloating, increased gas, decreased energy levels, food sensitivity issues, and health problems resulting from increased inflammation throughout the body.

 What are we supposed to do about this decrease in enzyme production?
 We are all getting older, so how do we make sure that our bodies continue to produce digestive enzymes at levels that are going to keep us healthy?
 Unfortunately, modern medical officials have one common solution; doctors will prescribe actual medication designed to deliver digestive enzymes to your gut.
-These enzymes are typically coated in a special coating that allows it to survive stomach acid before the enzymes are directly absorbed by the small intestine.
-These prescription enzyme drugs are typically are harvested from pigs, cows and even lambs.
+These enzymes typically have a special coating applied that allows it to survive stomach acid before the enzymes are directly absorbed by the small intestine.
+These prescription enzyme drugs are often harvested from pigs, cows, and even lambs.

 It’s important to discuss any of your digestive issues with your doctor before making a decision on how best to address your low digestive enzyme needs but it’s worthwhile to point out that there are natural digestive enzyme supplement options from better sources.
-These are not prescription medications, and they are not regulated by the FDA, so if you do opt to take digestive enzyme supplements, you should choose from a company that you trust because the quality can vary out there.
-The reason Smarter Nutrition Enzymes are the best choice is because they support the stomach’s natural enzyme and improve the body’s ability to digest foods faster, and more efficiently, because they are broad spectrum.
+These are not prescription medications, and they are not regulated by the FDA, so if you do opt to take digestive enzyme supplements, you should choose from a company that you trust because the quality can vary.
+We recommend our own Smarter Nutrition Enzymes, because this broad spectrum enzyme supplement supports the stomach’s natural enzymes and improve the body’s ability to digest foods faster, and more efficiently.

 - Increases nutrient absorption